 Do Mini Dachshunds bark a lot?

 Yes, Mini Dachshunds are vocal and they do bark a lot.
 They will bark loud and proud if they notice anything off or see something they want to chase.

 Because of this and their hunting tendencies, miniature Dachshunds make good watchdogs, despite their size.

-This smaller dog will be attached to their owner and may develop some separation anxiety, causing them to bark more when distressed.
+This smaller dog will be attached to its owner and may develop some separation anxiety, causing them to bark more when distressed.
 However, they can be left alone for short periods.